firaollumar/BMEN415Project/README.md

 # BMEN415Project

-This folder contains EDA and various machine learning model from Group 7 of BMEN415.
+This folder contains EDA and various machine learning models from Group 7 of BMEN415.